averageuserjpeg/IO/README.md

 # IO
-my project im working on with my dad
+my project im working on with my dad.. how do i use github ?!